JohnathanBevers/payments-ledger-pipeline/README.md

 ```bash
 ./scripts/produce_sample_events.sh
 ```
+The script uses `kafka-console-producer` if you have Kafka CLIs locally.
+If not, it automatically falls back to `docker compose exec kafka` so you can run it as long as the compose stack is up.

 ## Replaying and reconciling
 Replays are safe because duplicate `eventId` values are skipped via the database constraint.
 Use the reconciliation endpoint to inspect daily totals: